wickwirew/PureSQL/README.md

 Once the project has been added it is time to setup the queries and migrations folders.
 In the root of the project where you want everything to live, in terminal run the following command
 ```
-feather init
+otter init
 ```

 This will create all diretories needed and will create your first migration.
 Your project should have 2 new folders and a swift file.
 In the migrations folder you will have a file named `1.sql`.
 You put your first migration code in there.
-The `Queries.swift` file is what the generated Swift code will be written too.
-The `gen` command will automatically recreate this if it gets deleted.
 ```
 /Migrations/1.sql
 /Queries
-Queries.swift
 ```

 > [!TIP]